QuantumMechanics/NEM-sdk/README.md

 - `mosaicAttachment`: An object containing mosaic data to join in a transfer transaction
 - `mosaicDefinitionMetaDataPair`: An object of objects containing mosaics properties
 - `invoice`: An invoice object working on NEM mobile clients
-- `transferTransaction`**: An un-prepared transfer transaction object
+- `transferTransaction`: An un-prepared transfer transaction object
+- `signatureTransaction`: An un-prepared signature transaction object

 ### 2.1 - Get objects